 This World Sleep Day, we’re celebrating the benefits of a good night’s sleep.
-The campaign’s theme this year is ‘Quality Sleep, Sound Mind, Happy World’: something that makes perfect sense when research shows the clear link between good sleep and improved mental health.
-Disruptions to your sleep (like snoring) can take its toll on your physical health too.
+Research shows a clear link between good sleep and improved mental health.
+Disruptions to your sleep (like snoring) can also take its toll on your physical health too.
 That’s why quality sleep is so important – and why we’re listing all the ways it can improve your life.

 Benefits of a good night’s sleep